kelan/yrk-shell-script-helper/README.txt

 This is a Ruby class to help write nice shell scripts.

-For more information, read the post here: TODO: add post url
+For more information, read the post here: http://yeahrightkeller.com/2008/12/11/yrk-shell-script-helper/

-== SYNOPSYS:

-TODO

 == LICENSE:

-(The BSE License)
+(The BSD License)

 Copyright (c) 2008, Kelan Champagne (http://yeahrightkeller.com)
 All rights reserved.